Internships

 https://pastel.diplomatie.gouv.fr/fildariane/dyn/public/login.html

-3- Apply for an internship grant
+3- Apply for an internship scholarship

 To prepare the various scholarship applications, please contact the Office of International Relations.